Thank you for voting for me, it is a real honour to win :-)

 I love dogs but sadly due to my living circumstances I have been denied the opportunity to have a wee furry companion of my own, so I tend to channel my dog loneliness though bothering the dogs of my friends and family.
 Most recently I made a fuss over a students’ therapy dog who had needle sharp puppy teeth (I regret nothing).

 I am a big fan of science fiction in most of it’s forms, but I can’t speak Klingon yet (I am planning to take night classes).
 I also draw cartoons in my spare time.

-Sleep researcher and teacher at the University of York
+My Work: Sleep researcher and teacher at the University of York

 My scientific work involves exploring the way sleep influences the brain.
 In particular I look at something called ‘memory consolidation’ which broadly refers to the way sleep can help prepare our memories for future use.
 For this we typically give people a memory task, get them to have a nap or sleep overnight in our sleep lab, and then measure their memory again once they have woken up.
 We then compare aspects of their sleep with their memory performance to determine the relationship between the two.
 Our lab setup is pictured very simply in Lego below.